strapi/strapi/docs/3.0.0-beta.x/getting-started/install-requirements.md

 # Installation Requirements

-This page covers installing the basic installation requirements for Strapi.
+This page covers installing the basic requirements for Strapi.

 ## Basic Installation Requirements

-Strapi requires just installing [Node.js](https://nodejs.org).
-We recommend using version 10.x or later.
+Strapi only requires [Node.js](https://nodejs.org).
+The current recommended version to run strapi is `Node v10` (current `LTS`).

-This is all that is needed before Strapi can get up and running on your development environment.
+This is all that is needed before Strapi can run on your local environment.

-## Install Node.js (and npm)
+## Installing Node.js

-Strapi needs Node.js and npm installed. npm installs at the same time as Node.js.
-You can following the below instructions to install Node.js on Windows 10, Ubuntu 18.04 and Mac O/S Mojave.
+You can install `Node.js` and `npm` for `Windows 10`, `Ubuntu 18.04` and `Mac O/S Mojave` with the following instructions.

 #### Installation Instructions for each Operating System:

 ::: windows
 **WINDOWS 10**

-### Install Node.js (and npm) on Windows 10
+### Installing Node.js on Windows 10

 There are several methods to install Node.js on _Windows 10_.